-As a Charlotte-Mecklenburg School staff member, you understand the importance of literacy and educational success.
+As a participating ONE Access school staff member, you understand the importance of literacy and educational success.
 And Charlotte Mecklenburg Library is here to help you provide the students at your school with easily accessible information and educational resources.

 Want to know more about ONE Access?
-Check out this page for login instructions for students and staff - and find out what all the fuss is about.
+Check out this page for login instructions for students and staff.

 Here are just a few resources you can use to expand learning in (and out of) your classroom with ONE Access.

 Thousands of high quality streaming videos on business, health, humanities & social sciences, science, mathematics, as well as travel, fitness, and more.